Support Us Button Widget

 Table of Contents

-♻️ Buy in bulk or packaging-free when you can
+Buy in bulk or packaging-free when you can

-From food to self-care and cleaning supplies, many items can be found in refilleries, or stores with bulk purchasing options, that eliminate the need for a new container each time you return for more.
-Pro-tip: Most locations allow you to bring your own containers.
+From food to self-care and cleaning supplies, many items can be found in refilleries — or stores with bulk purchasing options — that eliminate the need for a new container each time you return for more.
+Pro tip: Most locations allow you to bring your own containers.

 • H-E-B and Central Market | Multiple locations | The bulk bar at your local H-E-B or Central Market is an untapped resource of spices, candy, tea, snacks, coffee, and goodies at your fingertips.

-• Slow North | 2700 W. Anderson Ln. | Slow North’s refill station allows customers to stock up on loose incense, dried flowers, body care, essential oil blends, laundry powder, and more by the ounce.
+• Slow North | 2700 W. Anderson Lane, Ste. #410 | Slow North’s refill station allows customers to stock up on loose incense, dried flowers, body care, essential oil blends, laundry powder, and more by the ounce.
+This shop also offers a candle refill station where you can use any vessel.

-♻️ Utilize the Austin Reuse Directory
+Utilize the Austin Reuse Directory

 Not only does donating your used goods help you by cleaning out your home, it helps keep those items in circulation.
-You can donate almost everything — clothes, dishes, linens, books, toys, and more — and Austin Habitat for Humanity will even come pick up donations from your home.
-If you’re not quite ready to part with your things, consider taking them to be repaired or learn to repair them yourself with a Fix-It clinic through the city.
+You can donate almost everything — clothes, dishes, linens, books, toys, and more — and Austin Habitat for Humanity or The Salvation Army will even come pick up donations from your home.

 What are your favorite sustainability hacks?
 Tell us so we can share the love.